bashdot/bashdot/README.md

 1. You can safely re-run ```bashdot install default``` to link newly added files.

 1. Thats it, store this directory in a cloud drive or check it into source.
+Repeat for additional profiles.

 ## Templates